Pigna99/Discord-Manager/readme.txt

 The Discord BOT is connected via Socket.io to a front-end React Application that provide an intuitive UI.

-You can try this app here: https://discord-manager-test.netlify.app/ The Bot is hosted true Heroku: https://discord-manager-bot-test.herokuapp.com/
+You can try this app here: https://discord-manager-test.netlify.app/ The Bot is hosted through Heroku: https://discord-manager-bot-test.herokuapp.com/

 You can enter the Voice Channels to try all the features!
 First Test Channel: https://discord.gg/GVmEDmaSc5